Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: New Insights into DGN Distributions

 \subsection{Are GAN/VAE Modes Training Samples?}

 Mode collapse \cite{metz2016unrolled,srivastava2017veegan,bang2021mggan} has complicated GAN training for many years.
-It consists of the entire DGN collapsing to generating a few different samples or modes.
+It consists of the entire DGN collapsing to generate a few different samples or modes.
 For VAEs, modes can be expected to be related to the modes of the empirical dataset distribution, as reconstruction is part of the objective.
 But this might not be the case with GANs e.g., the modes can correspond to parts of the space where the discriminator is the least good at differentiating between true and fake samples.
 There has been no reported methods in literature that allows us to observe the modes of a trained GAN.
 Existing visualization techniques focus on finding the role of each DGN unit \cite{bau2018gan} or finding images that GANs cannot generate \cite{bau2019seeing}.
-Using Polarity Sampling, we can visualize the DGN modes of DGNs for the first time.
+Using Polarity Sampling, we can visualize the modes of DGNs for the first time.
 In \cref{fig:modes}, we present samples from the modes of BigGAN-deep trained on ImageNet, StyleGAN3 trained on AFHQv2, and NVAE trained on colored-MNIST.
-We observe that BigGAN modes tend to reproduce the unique features of the class, removing the background and focusing more on the object the class is assigned to.
+We observe that BigGAN modes tend to reproduce the unique features of the class, removing the background and focusing more on the object that the class is assigned to.
 AFHQv2 modes on the other hand, focus on younger animal faces and smoother textures.
-NVAE modes predominately samples the digit `1' which corresponds to the dataset mode (digit with the least intra-class variation).
+NVAE mode sampling predominately produce the digit `1' which corresponds to the dataset mode (digit with the least intra-class variation).
 We also provide in \cref{fig:nn_hist} the distribution of the $l_2$ distances between generated samples and their $3$ nearest training samples for modal ($\rho=$ $-5$) and anti-modal ($\rho=1$) polarity.
-We see that changing the polarity has negligible effect on the StyleGAN2 nearest neighbor distribution, but for NVAE the modes come closer to the training samples.
+We see that even after reducing the polarity, StyleGAN2 nearest neighbor distributions have overlap whereas for NVAE the modes move significantly closer to the training samples.
+In Appendix.~\cref{fig:nn_hist_mnist} we observe a similar effect for WGAN and NVAE trained on MNIST.